• Home

 Arrival and Departures

 Children are to arrive clean and fed.
-We serve breakfast at 9:00 am, lunch at 12:30 pm, and an afternoon snack at 4:00 pm.
+We serve breakfast at 9:00 am, lunch at 11:30 am, and an afternoon snack at 4:00 pm.
 If your child will be arriving after breakfast, please make sure they have eaten prior to arrival.
-We will not let a child starve, however we cannot serve meals at all hours of the day.
+We will not let a child starve, however, we cannot serve meals at all hours of the day.

 Please do not allow your child to walk to the door by themselves at drop off.
 It is important to take a few minutes to walk them to their classrooms.
-This gives us both the opportunity to discuss any schedule changes for the day or anything else.
-This is extremely important to at pick up, please do not let your child leave the building until you are leaving also.
+This gives us both the opportunity to discuss any schedule changes for the day or anything else that may need to be discussed.
+This is extremely important at pick up as well- please do not let your child leave the building until you are leaving also.

 Cleanliness/Hygiene

 Furthermore, it is essential to health and safety standards that all children bring a change of clothes with them.
 This is not only for children that are in diapers or potty training.
 There are many reasons in preschool that may require a child to change their clothing.
 Accidents are certainly the most predominant reason.
 Children of ALL ages occasionally wait too long, have tummy problems or get too busy doing something to stop and use the restroom.
-I sometimes have extra clothing on hand but often do not have correct sizes or find that the clothing is not being returned.
-My supply has quickly diminished lately.
+We sometimes have extra clothing on hand but often do not have correct sizes or find that the clothing is not being returned.
+Our supply has quickly diminished.
 Please be sure that your child(ren) have a change of undergarments as well as pants or shorts.
-I often find one but not the other.
-We like to be discrete as possible with accidents which can often be difficult when a child has to wear something that does not fit them.
-This draws attention to them in class and causes unnecessary teasing.
+We often find one but not the other.
+We like to be as discrete as possible with accidents, which can often be difficult when a child has to wear something that does not fit them.
+This draws attention to them in class and can cause unneccessary comments to be made.
 While this is obviously discouraged, it is a problem that can be avoided.

 Dress Code

 Your child’s attire first and foremost should be age appropriate.
-Clothing should never display inappropriate picture or wording.
+Clothing should never display inappropriate pictures or wording.
 Underpants should be covered at all times.
 If a child is wearing a dress, they must have shorts or bloomers underneath.
 Also, should spaghetti straps be worn, they must fit correctly.
-If they constantly slip off and expose the child’s chest, a t-shirt will be placed over it unless alternate clothing is provided at which time we will have the child change.
+If they constantly slip off and expose the child’s chest, a t-shirt will be placed on the child unless alternate clothing is provided, at which time we will have the child change.
 Clothing malfunctions, so to speak, often produce unnecessary, age inappropriate conversations.

-In regards to footwear, children are often building with large blocks, playing outdoors, etc. Because of this, it is preferable that all children have a pair of closed toed shoes for the day.
-Some parents prefer to supply a pair of “playground” shoes as tricycles and other riding cars can be quite rough on shoes.
-We do our best to teach the children the rules of the track.
-However, there are inevitably shoes ruined every summer.
+In regards to footwear, children are often building with large blocks, playing outdoors, etc. Because of this, it is REQUIRED that all children wear a pair of closed toed shoes each day.
 Please remember that your children are here to learn.
 At this age, this is often accomplished through play.
-It is very difficult to explain to a child that they cannot play outside or ride cars because they have to protect their new shoes.
+It is very difficult to explain to a child that they cannot play outside or ride tricycles because they have to protect their new shoes.
 They are here to have fun.
 Please dress them accordingly.

 Termination of Services

-We will provide the parents with one month’s written notice if I am no longer able to care for your child.
+We will provide the parents with one month’s written notice if we are no longer able to care for your child.
 You are still responsible for paying the monthly fees during this notice regardless, whether your child attends or not.

 We can and will terminate our child care arrangements immediately for any of the following reasons (but not solely limited to):